jinwoo1225/loc8r/README.md

 mongorestore -h localhost -d loc8r -u admin -p --authenticationDatabase admin mongodump/
 ```

-After all this is said and done, it should be possible to start the app by
+After all of this is said and done, the next step is doing `npm install` to
+install all the Node.js modules.
+It should then be possible to start the app by
 doing `npm start` in the root directory.

 As for accessing the site: as of this writing, I am on the final chapter of the